-Jatiluwih rice terraces pretty much cover the region of the namesake upland village in West Bali, most famous for its landscapes that are both dramatic and truly exotic.
-The site is one of the island’s must-see natural panoramas on par with Mount Batur and the caldera of Kintamani.
+The Jatiluwih rice terraces in the namesake upland village in West Bali are most famous for their dramatic and exotic landscapes.
 The cool highlands and the breathtaking scenery of this village at the foot of Mount Batukaru makes for wonderful photo opportunities, and serves as a soothing retreat away from the island’s crowded south.

 - Highlights Of Bali Full-Day Tour

-Located at about 700m above sea level in the Penebel district of the Tabanan regency, the journey up to these highlands from the main southern areas such as Kuta and Denpasar takes an approximate two-hour drive.
-Full-day tour itineraries usually include Jatiluwih as a main attraction alongside other prominent highlights within the region, such as Batukaru Temple and the Alas Kedaton Monkey Forest nearby, together with the picturesque Tanah Lot sea temple at the end of the day, just in time for the striking sunset backdrops and dinner shows.
+Located about 700 metres above sea level in the Penebel district of the Tabanan regency, the drive up to the highlands of Jatiluwih from the island’s south takes about 2 hours.
+Full-day tour itineraries usually include Jatiluwih as the main attraction alongside other prominent highlights within the region.
+These include Batukaru Temple and the Alas Kedaton Monkey Forest nearby, together with the picturesque Tanah Lot sea temple near the end of the day, in time for the striking sunset backdrops and dinner shows.

-You will find the largest and most picturesque expanse of paddies in Bali and perhaps the whole of Indonesia here.
+You will find the largest and most picturesque expanse of paddies in Bali, and probably in the whole of Indonesia, here.
 Another sister area with similar views is the village of Pupuan, also in Tabanan.
 Lush green views will already come into view upon approaching the region, while the main vantage point lies further up in the village.
 Entrance to the main area requires a fee that goes to the local village cooperative fund, and which is usually covered by tour operators.
 Halfway up, the view is truly impressive, with 180 degrees of gently sloping terraces as far as the eye can see.